Tulsa Police searching for 2 suspects following chase

-TULSA, Okla. — Tulsa Police are searching for two suspects who they say stole a car and caused a chase.
+TULSA, Okla. — Tulsa Police are looking for two suspects who they say stole a car and caused a chase.

 "There was a vehicle that, I think, was fraudulently purchased," said Sgt.
 Michael Fullbright with the Tulsa Police Department.
 "They had some interaction with police earlier, and again today, was spotted."

-"They went eastbound on Hwy 11, southbound on 169 and got off on the 21st Street exit," he said.
+"They went eastbound on Highway 11, southbound on Highway 169 and got off on the 21st Street exit," he said.

 Fullbright said officers were able to throw spike strips under the tires so two of the tires popped.